nateemma/strategies/README.md

 - PCA
 - Anomaly
-- NNBC
+- NNTC
 - NNPredict

 _NOTES_:

-- I am currently re-factoring to move common code to separate files, isolate any potentially forward-looking indicators, and to use pre-trained models
+- I am currently replacing the NNBC strategies with equivalent NNTC strategies.
+They are essentially the same, but NNBC uses separate buy and sell neural network models, while NNTC use a single model to predict buy/sell/hold.
+This appears to work better and uses less memory (one model instead of two)

 - _**Binance**_: I live in the USA, and the Binance exchange recently blocked API access from here.
 So, I cannot ( easily) test the code in the binance exchange directory.
 I know I could use a VPN, but I'm busy with a bunch of other stuff in the binanceus directory - sorry. <br>
   All strats should work, but you will need to run hyperopt on them to get good hyperparameters

-- Mac M1 My development machine is a Mac M1 laptop.
+- _**Mac M1**_: My development machine is a Mac M1 laptop.
 While it is very fast, it does present some challenges in terms of packages.
 See [here](README_MACM1.md) for more details.<br>
   As an aside, all of my scripts are written for _zsh_, not _bash_ (this is the default shell on MacOS, plus the version of bash that is pre-installed is very old)

+- _**NNPredict**_: this uses neural networks to predict changes in the price of a pair.
+Timeseries prediction is a cutting edge problem, and I do not appear to have solved it!
+These algorithms perform OK in backtesting, but if you look at the details, the predictions are not good.
+So, I am currently not working on these

 ## Intro